MahmoodMasqati/data-versioning/answers.md

 Given the current setup, do we actually need to perform this step outside the container?
 If not, explain why, and identify where in the code this step is already handled.

 **Answer Q6:**   No, we don't need to perform this step outside the container.
-The docker file line number 4 "ARG DEBIAN_PACKAGES="build-essential git curl wget unzip gzip"", ensures git is available in the container, which is the reason why the "update Git to track DVC" can be run either inside or outside the container.
+The docker file line number 4 `ARG DEBIAN_PACKAGES="build-essential git curl wget unzip gzip"`, ensures git is available in the container, which is the reason why the "update Git to track DVC" can be run either inside or outside the container.